bsanyi/paxos_kv/README.md

 function to adjust the value to a new target size.
-It's crucial to note that setting a smaller `cluster_size` than the number of currently available nodes is not recommended as it may lead to consnsus problems.
+It's crucial to note that setting a smaller `cluster_size` than the number of currently available nodes is not recommended as it may lead to consensus problems.

-To ensure a stable cluster, we recommend scaling in small increments/dcrements.
+To ensure a stable cluster, we recommend scaling in small increments/decrements.

 If you want to add a new node to the cluster, first increase the `cluster_size` by 1 with `resize_cluster/1`, and then start the new node.
 This ensures that